greguz/fluido/README.md

 #### collect(encoding)

 Returns a transform stream that collect all streamed data.
-Useful with **subscribe** API.
+Encoding may by `'buffer'` for single buffer concat, or `false` for array of chunks.

-#### subscribe(...streams)
+#### subscribe(...streams, callback)

-Pump a stream pipeline and returns a promise that will resolve with the last value emitted by the pipeline.
+Pump a pipeline and fire the callback with the last value emitted by the pipeline.
+If callback is `undefined` returns a promise.

 #### readify(streams, options)